Yun Bong-gil: Funeral and honours

 In May 1946, Korean residents in Japan exhumed Yun's remains from Nodayama cemetery.
-After being transferred to Seoul, they were given Korean funeral rites and reburied in the Korean National Cemetery.
+After being transferred to Seoul, they were given Korean funeral rites and reburied in Hyochang Park.

 On 1 March 1962, the South Korean government posthumously bestowed on him the Republic of Korea Cordon (the highest honor) of the Order of Merit for National Foundation.

 On 27 March 1968, Chiang Kai-shek, the president of Republic of China in exile in Taiwan, wrote a prose to applaud Yun's action at the request of Yun's biographer, which was not revealed until 18 Dec 2013.

 Memorials

 Yun Bong-gil Memorial Hall was built in commemoration of the 55th anniversary of his death.
-It is located in Yangjae Citizen's Forest, Seocho-gu, Seoul Yangjaedong.
+It is located in Yangjae Citizen's Forest, Seocho District, Seoul Yangjaedong.
 Second name of Yangjae Citizen's Forest Station is 'Maeheon' which is named after his pen name.

 There is also a memorial hall called the Plum Pavilion in Lu Xun Park, Shanghai where the bomb throwing incident happened.

 In Kanazawa, Ishikawa, Japan, a monument was built on the site where Yun Bong-gil was buried after being executed by the Imperial Japanese Army.

 Modern re-evaluation

-Today it is a sensitive issue in South Korea to discuss whether Yun's bombing attack in 1932 would have been considered as terrorism in the modern context.
+In South Korea, discussion on whether Yun's bombing attack in 1932 would have been considered terrorism in a modern context is a sensitive issue.
 In 2007, Anders Karlsson, a visiting Swedish scholar from SOAS, University of London, compared Yun Bong-gil and Kim Gu to terrorists in his lecture on Korean history.
 His comparison provoked strong criticism from the newspaper JoongAng Ilbo.
 Prof. Jeong Byeong-jun, interviewed by JoongAng Ilbo, dismissed Karlsson's description as the "view of Westerners".
 Later, he explained his purpose was to highlight "how the implications of the 'terrorism' have changed over the course of the past century".
 In 2013, Tessa Morris-Suzuki, an English historian and professor at Australian National University, concurred with Karlsson's explanation and wrote in her academic article, "If we accept the literal dictionary definition of the term terrorists as partisan, member of a resistance organization or guerrilla force using acts of violence then Yoo was self-evidently a terrorist."

 On the other hand, at the "International Research Conference in Memory of the 70th Anniversary of Yun Bong-gil & Lee Bong-chang's Patriotic Acts", held on 29 April 2002 in Shanghai, some scholars present pointed out that Yun's patriotic acts have distinct differences from modern day terrorism, which targets civilians.
 Yun only attacked the Japanese top military and political officials attending the event, and no other civilians were hurt by the bombing.
 To protect civilians, Yun waited until all the diplomats had left the scene.